 Before wrapping up, I would like to mention one more thing: Wouldn’t it be better if there was an option to plug up the USB-C hard drive so that files can be directly imported to the iPad?
 Yeah, it would be handy for many reasons.
-Despite no technical limitation, Apple failed to bring this functionality on board.
+Despite no technical limitations, Apple failed to bring this functionality onboard.

 Don’t Get Me Wrong…MacBook Pro Is A Masterpiece.
 But iPad Pro Is Unique In Its Own Way…

-Having given a shot to iPad Pro 12.9″ for so long as my main device, I’ve come to the conclusion that iPad is designed for a specific purpose.
-It’s more live, approachable and elegant.
-And if you want to want to have a device that can fit into most of your needs, you can’t go wrong with it.
+Having given a shot to iPad Pro 12.9″ for so long as my main device, I’ve come to the conclusion that the iPad is designed for a specific purpose.
+It’s more live, approachable, and elegant.
+And if you want to have a device that can fit into most of your needs, you can’t go wrong with it.

 Keep in mind; the iPad can’t yet become the full replacement to a laptop–let alone MacBook Pro.
 But then again it all depends on what your requirement is.

 What’s your take on Apple’s new iPad and what are the improvements you want to see in it?
-Share your thoughts about it and download our iGB app as well as remain tuned with us via Facebook, Twitter, and Telegram to read more such editorials.
+Share your thoughts about it in the comment below.